Going shopping with kids? Learn how to have a less stressful shopping trip with kids.

 While on a girls-day only shopping trip with two of my closest friends, we were talking about shopping with kids.
 We laughed about nightmare trips and talked about how much easier it was to just leave the kids home sometimes.

-Being that I have four kiddos and have been a mom for nearly a decade (oh my gosh, I may have teared up a little), I have a lot of experience shopping with kids.
+Being that I have four kiddos and have been a mom for over a decade (oh my gosh, I may have teared up a little), I have a lot of experience shopping with kids.
 While I have become a huge fan of online shopping (thank you Amazon Prime!), most of the time I’m heading out the door with 1-4 kids in tow.

 Best Tips for Shopping with Kids